 - Analysis and reporting: $10,000-20,000

-This approach translates the discussion guide into each target language and has local moderators conduct interviews in-language.
-It eliminates interpreters but introduces other costs and trade-offs.
+This approach translates the discussion guide into each target language and contracts local moderators to conduct interviews in-language.
+It eliminates the interpreter line item but introduces vendor-management overhead and a different category of quality risk.

 - Local moderator time: $150-300/hour (varies significantly by market)